STRIDES-Codes/Racial-and-SES-Disparities-in-Adolescent-and-Young-Adult-Cancers/README.md

 -   	Observational study using descriptive statistics
 -   	Databases (accessed/analyzed using SEER*Stat Software)

 Our data will come from SEER Incidence Data, between the years of 1997 - 2016.
+More specifically, data from the Surveillance, Epidemiology, and End Results (SEER-18) Program (November 2018 submission) of the National Cancer Institute were used for this analysis.
+SEER 18 covers approximately 28% of the US population (based on the 2010 census), with data from cancer registries in California, Connecticut, Michigan, Hawaii, Iowa, New Mexico, Washington, Utah, Georgia, Alaska, Kentucky, Louisiana, and New Jersey.

 ####  VARIABLES